YoannSo/graph_theory/README.md

 </p>

-Completed in the third year of my Computer Science degree at the F.S.T Limoges (France) with Yoann SOCHAJ.
+🕙 Completed in the third year of my Computer Science degree at the F.S.T Limoges (France) with Yoann SOCHAJ.

-Class: Theorie des graphes
+📚 Class: Théorie des graphes

 >## Features:
 - Visual representation of the Welsh-Powell algorithm with pydot.